chaitanyarahalkar/Challenges/Dare-to-crack-RSA/explanation.md

 ## Hint:
-The extended Euclidean algorithm can be useful to look at.
-Also, don't ignore how small the e values are.
+The extended Euclidean algorithm and modular exponentiation property can be useful to look at.
+Do not forget to convert the decimal plaintext into its hexadecimal equivalent before converting it to get an ascii string.

 ## Explanation: